TerraformInDepth/terraform-module-cookiecutter/README.md

 ## Terraform in Depth

-This template was developed alongside [Terraform in Depth](https://mng.bz/QR21), which is currently in the Manning Early Access Program.
-As new content is released in the book this template will be updated.
+This template was developed alongside [Terraform in Depth](https://mng.bz/QR21), which was published in February 2025.
+The version of this template released with the book was tagged [v1.0.0](https://github.com/TerraformInDepth/terraform-module-cookiecutter/tree/v1.0.0), but as an actively maintained project additional changes have been made since then.